 Remember to pack...

-9. Hike Crystal Cascades to Copperlode Dam
+6. Detour!
+Hike from Crystal Cascades to Copperlode Dam

-The path is really well marked and undulated so you won’t get lost.
-The first few hundred meters is the steepest and hardest, but then it gradually opens up.
 About halfway up you’ll reach a power pole & viewpoint of Yorkeys Knob (what an epic name, btw).
 Then at the road by the summit, take a right towards the kiosk which overlooks the scenic Copperlode Dam.
-The dam is also called Lake Morris, and it’s the main water supply for Cairns.
+The dam is also called Lake Morris and it’s the main water supply for Cairns.
+We were the only ones up here that day and it was really peaceful.

 Good to know

-14. Explore Cairns Botanic Gardens
+9. Explore Cairns Botanic Gardens

 The Cairns Botanic Gardens really surprised me.
 For some reason I was expecting it to be dull and boring but it was actually one of the nicest days out I’ve had in Cairns!